 Exhaustion gives even normally healthy folks a taste of the mental lethargy and cloudy thinking that CFS sufferers live with daily.
 If you’re suffering from lack of sleep, either from a full schedule, small children or a problem with insomnia, the ancient practice of yoga nidra is one way to maximise the rest you can get.
 We recommend Dr Richard Miller’s wonderful Irest practice, available in the video below.

 Blood sugar issues such as Diabetes

-As anyone who has experience a post-prandial slump with know, when blood sugar slumps your mind feels it.
-For those who find brain fog follows heavy meals, eat smaller amounts and if you’re concerned get your blood sugar checked by a reliable health practitioner.
+As anyone who has experienced a post-prandial slump will know that when blood sugar slumps, your mind feels it.
+For those who find brain fog follows heavy meals, eat smaller amounts, and if you’re concerned, get your blood sugar checked by a reliable health practitioner.